ramigs/strapi-nuxt-article/strapi-nuxt.md

 plugins: ['~plugins/axios'],
 ```

+Now, when the JWT expires the user will be gracefully redirected to the login page.

 ## Conclusion

 Hopefully you've found this tutorial helpful for implementing Strapi
 authentication in your Nuxt app!

+You should now have a fully built, ready to be deployed in production
+authentication flow, through which users can register, login, and reset their
+password.

 The source code for both projects can be found on GitHub: